davemaurer/daily_exercises/questions.md

    it's not technically a data type because it can't be broken down any more into different values of the same type.
 For the purpose of this question, structures are not considered types.
 I want raw types)

 2. What are the two main data structures Ruby uses to hold multiple values?
+Name three that aren't included (built in) in Ruby.

 3. Do values always have to be raw data types, or can structures also be values?